 I need the law written on my heart.
 Being a good person is not enough.
 I need to be forgiven, to be written on.
 I need God to write my itinerary and determine my value.

 I need to harvest.
 Attending holy day meetings is not enough.
 I need to praise God in public like those enthused disciples.
 I need to form community and include people in it like the first church.
 I need to come up against the “powers that be” equipped with the truth about Jesus and little more.
-That’s what happened at Pentecost and happens still.
+That’s what happened at Pentecost and what happens still.

 1) Memorial Day is a hard one.
 It really means something significant and is sad on so many levels.